The Best Places to Visit in Penang On A Solo Trip

 - I hiked in its national park with a local guide.

-- I took a ride on the funicular rail to Penang Hill and experienced the nature and rainforest landmarks of the island.
+- I took a ride on the funicular rail to Penang Hill and experienced the nature and rainforest landmarks.

 - I visited the heritage Balik Pulau with its picturesque fisherman village and the traditional Malay houses.

-Here below a bit more about my trip and the stunning places to visit in and around Penang on a solo trip.
+Now, let’s take a closer look.
+Here below the most beautiful places to visit in and around Penang on a solo trip.

 George Town the heart of Penang